tkc004/RadHydropy/docs/validation.rst

 Run examples from their own directories so local helper imports and relative output paths resolve correctly.
 Confirm both the final time and expected artifacts, not only process exit status.
+Record the following for each validated run:

+* the example directory, YAML configuration, command, and commit;
+* the reached final time and any non-fatal warnings;
+* the generated ``InitialCondition.hdf5`` and ``Output_*.hdf5`` files, including
+  the snapshot count or filename pattern; and
+* generated figures and other diagnostics such as CSV or NPZ files.

 For a standard small smoke test:

 .. code-block:: bash